-In 2015, each named executive officer received an annual base salary paid in cash.
-The initial base salaries of the U.S. NEOs were negotiated in connection with their hiring, and the initial base salary of Mr. Oldorff was set forth in his Employment Agreements.
+In 2017, each named executive officer received an annual base salary paid in cash.
+The initial base salaries were negotiated in connection with their hiring.

 The Compensation Committee reviews the base salaries of the named executive officers on an annual basis and generally grants salary increases following such reviews.
 Historically, base salary increases have been between 3-6% and represented a combination of a cost of living / inflation adjustment and a merit raise.
 However, larger base salary increases are considered where market information indicates that an adjustment is appropriate.